 Pla talks about “scale” within these specializations.
 “Contractors, for fear of not having work, will naturally do the shotgun approach to their service menu, which without intention limits their ability to grow and scale the business.”

-Still, Pla adds, what works in his market area in Southern California isn’t going to be the same in other parts of the country.
+Still, Pla adds, what works in his market area in Southern California will not be the same in other parts of the country.
 In Florida, for example, pavers are the story, “so it may make sense to focus there.”
-Still other geographic regions may not have the critical market mass to make such narrow specializations succeed.
+Still, other geographic regions may not have the critical market mass to make such narrow specializations succeed.

 He suggests that specialization also enhances the contractor’s ability to quantify a job’s anticipated time frame and cost, and tell the prospective customer upfront something about cost and project duration.
 At the same time, he continues, the contractor can “prequalify” potential clients without even visiting the site.

-Pla calls this process an “upfront” contract, where the potential client is given an idea on cost and timing, and thus is ruled in or ruled out as a customer.
-“A perspective on respecting your customer’s time as well as placing a true value on your own time is important.”
+Pla calls this process an “upfront” contract.
+This is where the potential client gets an idea on cost and timing.
+And thus is ruled in or ruled out as a customer.
+“A perspective on respecting your customer’s time as well as placing a true value on your time is important.”

 Pla says he’ll ask the interested caller: “We’re a month out.
 Does that meet your time frame?”
 Or, “On a scale from one to 10, where are you with your time frame?”
 He may even touch on budget.
 “Our average job is $2,500 to $3,500.
 Does that meet your budget?”

-He’ll also give an “average” per-square-foot cost figure for this specialized service, with the caveat that this can go higher if there’s more to the job.
-Then, if the caller takes a pass, the contractor is saved the waste of time and expense of a site visit.
-If the caller remains interested, a budget can be formulated that nails down the specifics of what the client wants done.
+He’ll also give an “average” per-square-foot cost figure for this specialized service.
+This also comes with the warning that this can go higher if there’s more to the job.
+Then, if the caller takes a pass, the contractor saves himself the waste of time and expense of a site visit.
+If the caller remains interested, you can formulate a budget that nails down the specifics of what the client wants.

 Bella Rocca’s Langston, on the other hand, says specialization can pay off if you have enough work and enjoy the type of work involved in the specialization.